 A big perk of operating an LLC is that this business structure allows for you to pick the most favorable tax format.
 By default, LLCs are taxed like pass-through entities at the federal level, meaning the LLC itself doesn’t pay tax on its income; instead, it passes its profits through to its members (owners), who pay their share on their personal income tax returns.
 For many businesses, this creates a lower tax burden since the business income is only taxed once (as opposed to twice, as in corporations).

 But pass-through status doesn’t always give the lowest tax burden.
-Sometimes, LLCs can benefit from electing S corporation status or even C corporation status.
+Sometimes, LLCs can benefit from electing S corporation (please see our What is an S Corp? page) status or even What is a C corporation? status.
 These alternative statuses can offer tax breaks on self-employment taxes, deductions, and so on.
 It’s important to consult with a tax attorney to discuss which approach is best for you.

 In Minnesota, your tax structure mirrors how you are taxed at the federal level.
 So if your LLC is taxed like a pass-through entity, you’ll pay taxes on your Minnesota personal tax return.
 However, if you’re taxed like a corporation, you’ll be subject to the state’s corporation franchise tax.